 As a first-time home buyer in the Seattle area, you have quite a few mortgage options available to you.
 We’ve summarized them here.
 FHA-insured home loans are one of those options, and they are particularly popular among first-time buyers with limited funds saved for a down payment.

-Here are some things you should know about this program:
+Here are 6 things you should know about this program:

 - When using an FHA mortgage loan to buy a house in Seattle, you’ll have to make a down payment of at least 3.5%.
 That’s 3.5% of the purchase price or the appraised value, whichever is less.

 - In order to qualify for the 3.5% down payment option above, you’ll need a minimum “decision credit score” of 580 or higher.
 This requirement was established by the Department of Housing and Urban Development (HUD), which oversees the FHA program.
 Learn more about these credit score requirements.

 - As a result of the low down payment, Seattle first-time home buyers who use FHA loans usually have to pay mortgage insurance.
 These premiums will increase the size of your monthly payment.
 But it’s a trade-off: mortgage insurance increases your borrowing costs, but it also allows you to make a lower down payment on the loan.

 - There are limits to how much you can borrow under this program.
 These “loan limits” are based on median home prices, and they vary from one county to the next.
 For a first-time home buyer in Seattle, the 2019 FHA loan limit is $726,525.
 This applies to King, Pierce and Snohomish counties.